darrenjaworski/multiplayer-chess/PROJECT_PLAN.md

 ### phased development

-option b

-- phases
-  - getting a chess match (local)
+- a local chess match (local)
   - render a chess board (design, dev)
   - render pieces on a board
   - logic for piece movement
   - logic for piece capture
     - display captured pieces in middle above or below board for player
     - handle reintroducing piece to board from pawn
+  - logic for game states
+    - won/lost, stalemate
+    - undo last move
+    - reset game
   - number of players setup
     - one player vs computer
     - two players on same browser window
+- show history of moves from game
+  - show all moves listed out for a game
+  - ability to show historical games from start to finish
+    - backwards and fowards buttons to go move by move through game
+    - play button to animate through game move by move
-  - getting a chess match against AI
+- chess match against AI
   - computer does random move
   - computer does simplistic algorithm to determine move
-  - getting a chess match against another online player
+- a chess match against another online player
   - api for websockets
   - frontend client can update via websocket server
-  - getting a chess matches against any number of players
+- a chess matches against any number of players
   - users can sign up
   - users can search for a match
   - users are paired (matchmaking)
 - setup infrastructure and code pipeline
   - applications are built and deployed
 - setup domain and deploy
   - DNS
 - code an advanced AI (convolution neural networks)
   - simplistic alphazero

 ## session: 9/22